 Student clubs and organizations are a great way to make friends, build connections on campus, and gain leadership skills outside of the classroom.
 Working as a teaching or learning assistant builds your academic and learning skills, and develops great relationships with your professors and fellow students.
 Check out the many opportunities to get involved within our department and across campus.
+For employment opportunities click here or scroll down.

 Student Clubs and Organizations